PrincetonUniversity/openpiton/README.md

 Info : Listening on port 4444 for telnet connections Info : accepting 'gdb' connection on tcp/3333
 ```
+Note that this simple OpenOCD script currently only supports one hart to be debugged at a time.
+Select the hart to debug by changing the core id (look for the `-coreid` switch in the `ariane.cfg` file).

 Then you will be able to either connect through `telnet` or with `gdb`:
 ```
 $ riscv64-unknown-elf-gdb /path/to/elf
 (gdb) target remote localhost:3333